Soverance/Certifactory/README.md

 >`certifactory server <certificateName> <certificatePassword> <serverIP> <rootCA> <rootCAPassword> <exportDirectory>`
 >
 >Required Parameters:
->	- `certificateName`			The certificate name for the root certificate authority, i.e. "encryption.soverance.com".
+>	- `certificateName`			The certificate name for the server application, i.e. "soverance.com".
 >	- `certificatePassword`		The password used to secure the resulting PFX certificate bundle.
 >	- `serverIP`				The IP address of the server where this certificate will be installed.
 >	- `rootCA`					The absolute path of the root certificate authority that will sign this certificate.
 >	- `rootCAPassword`			The password used to secure the Root CA PFX file.
 >	- `exportDirectory`			The absolute file path to a directory where you intend the resulting PFX file to be exported.

 ## Generate S/MIME Certificate
 >Usage:\
->`certifactory smime <certificateName> <certificatePassword> <userEmail> <exportDirectory> <rootCA>`
+>`certifactory smime <certificateName> <certificatePassword> <userEmail> <exportDirectory> <rootCA> <rootCAPassword> <exportDirectory>`
 >
 >Required Parameters:
->	- `certificateName`			The certificate name for the root certificate authority, i.e. "encryption.soverance.com".
+>	- `certificateName`			The certificate name.
+For ease of use, you should specify an email address, i.e. "scott@soverance.com".
 >	- `certificatePassword`		The password used to secure the resulting PFX certificate bundle.
 >	- `userEmail`				The email address of the of the user account for which you wish to generate the certificate.
 >	- `rootCA`					The absolute path of the root certificate authority that will sign this certificate.
 >	- `rootCAPassword`			The password used to secure the Root CA PFX file.
 >	- `exportDirectory`			The absolute file path to a directory where you intend the resulting PFX file to be exported.

+On Windows, these certificates should be installed in the "Trusted People" certificate store, as well as in the user's "Personal" certificate store.

 ## Export PEM Encoded Files
 >Usage:\